Yoga for Peace is a long-term project to enhance mental health and well-being among refugees in Lebanon’s Bekaa valley.

 Yoga can quiet the brain, regulate emotional and physiological states, and help traumatised people to reengage in the present.
 Simple techniques from yoga work on the nervous system to bring about profound relaxation.
 The parasympathetic nervous system is stimulated, strengthening the relaxation response, while the sympathetic nervous system with its stress response calms down.

 Our Yoga for Peace project aims to introduce the tools of yoga to Bekaa valley refugees to alleviate stress, anxiety and trauma.
 Regular practice of yoga will enable them to lead more stress-free, balanced and productive lives.
 The project aims at sustainability; it will build local capacity by training as yoga instructors local Lebanese and Syrian volunteers, including from the settlements.
 It will give the participants skills that are transferable from one location to another and that can be used to generate small amounts of income.

-Through the settlement yoga classes and through local non-profit organisations, we are in the process of identifying 10-15 volunteers – whether refugees or Lebanese nationals – who wish to be trained in teaching yoga to refugee women and children over the course of the coming year.
+Through the settlement yoga classes and through local community organisations, we will seek to identify 15-20 volunteers – whether refugees or Lebanese nationals – who wish to be trained in teaching yoga to refugee women and children over the course of the coming years.
 The main criterion for participating will be willingness to commit to the full training cycle and to teaching refugees and other vulnerable groups.
-A first weekend training workshop run by experienced yoga teachers London will be held in October 2017.
-Those who complete the full cycle of training offered will receive a certification.